SpehleonLP/IK-Guide/README.md

 This is an A-tier solver, its a good all-rounder that produces realistic-ish motion and is fast enough for real time.
 This was the solver used for foot placement in many games like Wind Waker!

+A good way to envision it is to imagine a target your wirst to the tip of your index finger is the IK chain, you're pointing straight up and you want to reach a target directly in front of your wrist--such that you would do this by roating only your wirst.
+The CCD solver will move each joint closer to the target, starting with the tip of the index finger pointing towards it, then the second knuckle curves towards it, so now your finger is in a tight loop, third knuckle to form a fist, and finally the wrist rotates down.

+At each stage the index finger tip *did* get closer to the target; but not in any way an animal would accomplish this.
+When doing any kind of movement that is not just a slight adjustment the CCD solver will tend to do this thing of rolling up, then having to iterate several times to unroll itself again.

 ### Let: